ap4y/ap4y_me/content/projects/biddy/index.md

 featured = true
 +++

-Web marketplace for secondhand clothes with ability to donate some of the profits towards various funds.
+Marketplace for secondhand clothes with ability to donate some of the profits towards various funds.
 Things I worked on:

 - Developed creative and challenging iOS app with a lot of custom views and animations
 - Developed large RESTful api and admin pages
 - Integration with APNS via custom proxy service written in golang
 - Video and image uploads and processing
-- All components of the system are localized to the dutch and english, seamless switching for the users
+- All components of the system are localized to the dutch and english, seamless switching for users
 - A lot of email and push notifications across the system with interesting triggering logic
 - Comprehensive test suite for the backend and integration tests for the whole system